Film Reviews

 Director Francis Lawrence (I Am Legend) does an excellent job of balancing the drama and action in a film of extended length – two and a half hours long! – that manages not to be tiresome.
 The conflicts in Catching Fire are mostly psychological and equally as violent as its fight scenes.
 A first-rate cast of high-caliber actors deserves most of the praise for this.

 Sutherland (An American Haunting) expertly emanates the threat that his Snow lacked in the original film.
 Elizabeth Banks (Man on a Ledge) takes the opportunity to develop her Effie Trinket, chaperone for the tributes from District 12.
 Effie goes from superficial comic relief to a human being with feelings.
 As Caesar Flickerman, hopeless showman and Games host, Stanley Tucci (Margin Call) entertains during the weaker scenes.
 Phillip Seymour Hoffman is excellent as Heavensbee, who seems determined not to repeat Seneca Crane’s mistakes from the previous Games.
 Rocker Lenny Kravitz brings solemnity this time to his portrayal of Cinna, fashion stylist and friend to Katniss.
 If you want to know the latest fashion trends, you may check out this sites at 명품 레플리카.
+Additionally, the costumes in the film, curated by walk in wardrobe designers, enhance the characters’ depth and the overall visual appeal.”
+For those interested in a different art form, industrial painting offers a fascinating parallel in its meticulous approach and vibrant execution.

 As Johanna, Jenna Malone seems to be recycling her character from Sucker Punch.
 Only this time it actually fits the film perfectly.
 Patrick St. Esprit (Super 8) seems to channel the evil side of Clint Eastwood in his small and powerful role as commander Romulus Thread, District 12’s new security chief.
 My only peeve is that Catching Fire features great actors such as Lynn Cohen (Munich) as Mags and Toby Jones (Tinker Tailor Soldier Spy) as Claudius Templesmith, only to give them little screen time.
 That, plus two or three scenes that make little sense after a certain surprise revelation during the climax (I’ll leave it to you to figure out which).